 This is a very open, transparent, and caring company, but not ready to take the word criticism.
-“We don’t use the world ‘problem’, we prefer ‘challenges‘”, “Let’s call it improvement area, not negative feedback“, “We try to be careful with the language we use here, as people tend to be quite sensitive“.
+“We don’t use the word ‘problem’, we prefer ‘challenges‘”, “Let’s call it improvement area, not negative feedback“, and “We try to be careful with the language we use here, as people tend to be quite sensitive“.
 I heard all these in organisations and companies that I admire, with open and inclusive cultures.

 Yet, conflict is at the heart of collaboration and cooperation.